ericcholis/paypal_lib/README.md

 # PayPal Plugin for Li3

 payapl_lib is a **Lithium plugin**, NOT a Lithium app.
-This plugin is written to work only with Li3 and is based on code from PayPal PHP SDK code samples.
+This plugin is written to work only with Li3 and is based on code from PayPal PHP SDK ([PayPal API: Name-Value Pair Interfacecode](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/library_download_sdks)) samples.

 ### Usage